Medication Search: Kadcyla

 Birth control: This medication is harmful to a developing baby if it is taken during pregnancy.
 Women who may become pregnant should use two different forms of birth control while being treated with trastuzumab emtansine and continue for at least 7 months after completing treatment with this medication.

 Bleeding: Trastuzumab emtansine may cause a reduced number of platelets in the blood, which can make it difficult to stop cuts from bleeding.
+People with Asian heritage may be more likely to experience this.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.

 Heart function: This medication can weaken the heart muscles and make it difficult for the heart to pump a normal amount of blood out with each heartbeat.
 This can then cause symptoms of congestive heart failure.
 If you experience signs of congestive heart failure, such as difficulty breathing at rest or lying down, swelling of legs, ankles or wrists, or you feel tired more easily than usual, contact your doctor as soon as possible.